Thenkuzhal recipe, murukku preparation with step by step photo, video. The authentic recipe, made in bulk for Diwali and gokulashtami festivals.

 Using butter also gives whitish murukku than ghee.

-Do not roast the flour/ urad dal until it changes colour.
+Do not roast the flour/ urad dal until it changes color.
 Just heating it until dry is fine (if roasting)

 Too much oil or butter and not enough water content in the dough.